uryelah/Advanced-Building-Blocks---Enumerables/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project is about implementing your own version of some of the Enumerable module methods in order to reinforce and apply ruby sintax.
+This project is about implementing your own version of some of the Enumerable module methods in order to reinforce and apply ruby syntax.

-The methods are rebuilt based of the spects at [ruby-doc.org](https://ruby-doc.org/core-2.6.5/Enumerable.html) and are the following:
+The methods are rebuilt based on the specs at [ruby-doc.org](https://ruby-doc.org/core-2.6.5/Enumerable.html) and are the following:

 - #my_each